German cabinet backs plans to join military campaign against IS in Syria

-Under the plans, Germany will deploy Tornado reconnaissance jets, refueling aircraft, a frigate and up to 1,200 military personnel to the region.
+Under the plans, Germany will deploy Tornado reconnaissance jets, refuelling aircraft, a frigate and up to 1,200 military personnel to the region.

 The Bundestag lower house of parliament will hold a vote on Wednesday.

-Merkel’s cabinet is made up of her own conservatives and the center-left Social Democrats (SPD), with whom she shares power.

-Reporting by Andreas Rinke; Writing by Madeline Chambers; Editing by Caroline Copley
+Merkel’s cabinet is made up of her own conservatives and the centre-left Social Democrats (SPD), with whom she shares power.
+(Reporting by Andreas Rinke; Writing by Madeline Chambers; Editing by Caroline Copley)